 - Consequently, this ratio forms a key part of the evaluation process of a company that is not only used for the internal purpose but mainly for the creditors and the investors who explore for better profit margins.

 The calculation of return on sales ratio is done by dividing the operating profit by the net sales for the period and it is mathematically represented as,

-It is to be ensured that the operating profit does not include any of the non-operating income or expense such as income tax, interest expense etc.
+It is to be ensured that the operating profit does not include any of the non-operating income or expenses such as income tax, interest expense, etc.

 The following five simple steps can be used to the calculation of return on sales of a company: